facebookincubator/TTPForge/cmd/README.md

 WriteConfigToFile(string) error
 ```

-WriteConfigToFile writes the configuration data to a YAML file at the specified
+WriteConfigToFile writes the configuration data to a YAML file at
-filepath.
-It uses the yaml.Marshal function to convert the configuration struct
+the specified filepath.
+It uses the yaml.Marshal function to convert
-into YAML format, and then writes the resulting bytes to the file.
+the configuration struct into YAML format, and then writes the
+resulting bytes to the file.

 This function is a custom alternative to Viper's built-in WriteConfig method
 to provide better control over the formatting of the output YAML file.

-Params:
+**Parameters:**
-  - filepath: The path of the file where the configuration data will be saved.
+filepath: The path of the file where the configuration
+data will be saved.

 **Returns:**

-  - error: An error object if any issues occur during the marshaling or file
+error: An error if any issues occur during the marshaling or file
 writing process, otherwise nil.

 ---